A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 ### REM/Sleep Effects

-- David Hartley (1791) was the first to suggest -------- might alter the strength of associative memories
+- David Hartley (1791) was the first to suggest ==dreaming== might alter the strength of associative memories
-- --- sleep was discovered by Aserinski & Kleitman (1953); linked it to dreaming
+- ==REM== sleep was discovered by Aserinski & Kleitman (1953); linked it to dreaming
-- REM sleep has been found to improve learning complex ----- games, foreign -------- acquisition, visual discrimination tasks, and intensive --------
+- REM sleep has been found to improve learning complex ==logic== games, foreign ==language== acquisition, visual discrimination tasks, and intensive --------
-- may be due to ----------- brain activity, neuronal replay, changes in ---------------, or regional brain activation (Stickgold, Hobson, Fosse, & Fosse, 2001)
+- may be due to ==synchronous== brain activity, neuronal replay, changes in ---------------, or regional brain activation (Stickgold, Hobson, Fosse, & Fosse, 2001)

 Contradictory evidence (Siegel, 2001; Vertes & Eastman, 2000):